greekislands/greekislands.github.io/README.md

-# kevinjpatton.github.io
+# greekislands.github.io
-My personal and professional information.
-This is an experiment on my part to become more familiar with Git, GitHub, and development in general.
+This website is to be used for Phil 101.
+Use the menu above to find the readings.